Introduction: The Beginner’s Guide to Zoom eDiscovery

 - Admins can also control whether or not individual users or participants have the ability to store meeting recordings on their own devices.
 When it comes to minimizing risk, it’s probably a good idea to disable this feature so that you can save yourself the hassle of tracking down recordings in local devices down the line.

 - If an admin chooses to preserve the meetings of all organization members, they can either be stored on their local device or in Zoom’s Cloud.
 If meetings are stored on a local device, the recording options will vary, however, if meetings are stored in Zoom’s cloud, an MP4 video file, M4A audio file, and a txt file of any chats that occurred during the meeting will automatically be created and saved as soon as the meeting ends.
 Zoom also offers the ability to transcribe the meetings so you have a text recording of what was said during the meeting.
-For these reasons, we highly recommend saving your recordings in Zoom’s Cloud.
+For these reasons, we highly recommend saving your recordings in Zoom’s Cloud and making transcription mandatory for all users.
 Read more on how Zoom protects your data in the cloud here.

 After transcripts are processed, they’ll appear as a separate .vtt text file in the list of recorded meetings.
 Each transcript is divided into sections each with a timestamp.
 You’ll have the option to: